borodark/wsu/project/README.md

 # Time Series Analysis for Log Returns

 The project is intend to analyze log return of several market instruments.
 The main goal explore several kinds of financial times series by adopting a few techniques such as parameter estimation, spectral analysis.
-After aquiring datasets and transforming to obtain the log return for daily time series we'll study several market instruments: indexes, currencies.
+After aquiring datasets and transforming to obtain the log return for daily time series we study several market instruments: indexes, currencies.
 The example of data aquired mostly from https://finance.yahoo.com/:

 * FOREX/DX20000$D.CSV      OK
 * FOREX/QE#0000$D.CSV      OK